 Disclosures or information may be received from pupils, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly all staff will handle disclosures with sensitivity, and adapt practise to support those who have communication difficulties eg communication board.
+Accordingly all staff will handle disclosures with sensitivity.
+We operate a total communication approach to support children in communication through a variety of mediums including Makaton, Objects of Reference and picture exchange.